ggoodman/nostalgie/README.md

 nostalgie build --root-dir ./example
 ```

-The above will produce artifacts in the `./example/build` dirctory, suitable for running the application locally via `node ./example/build` or via docker using the `./example/build/Dockerfile`.
+The above will produce artifacts in the `./example/build` directory, suitable for running the application locally via `node ./example/build` or via docker using the `./example/build/Dockerfile`.
 Nostalgie build artifacts have no further build steps required and do not require any `node_modules` at runtime.

 ## Vision